ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

     - **Configure the query body for Elasticsearch**

         The query body is used to manipulate the user requests into a format that the search expects.
 It controls the query forms, search fields, filters, and query size.
 In the REST API, the query body is an object representing the `POST` body for the `_search` request to Elasticsearch.
 THe query body has a `"$QUERY"` token to represent the customer's query, and a `"$FILTER"` token to represent the array of filters that are defined either in the search settings or at the step level.

-        By default, Elasticsearch integration uses keyword search.
-You can use advanced search such as semantic search with ELSER, KNN dense vector search, or nested queries to search the nested documents.
-For more information about using different types of query body examples, see [Query body examples](https://github.com/watson-developer-cloud/assistant-toolkit/tree/master/integrations/extensions/docs/elasticsearch-install-and-setup#option-2-set-up-the-built-in-elasticsearch-extension).

-        For more information about the Elasticsearch `_search` API request body, see [Elasticsearch search API request body]( https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html#search-search-api-request-body){: external}.

-    You cannot customize the query body in the assistant with an existing Elasticsearch configuration.{: important}

 1. Use the **Message**, **No results found** and **Connectivity issue** tabs to customize different messages to share with users based on the successfulness of the search.